Dilan Yeşilgöz

 Dilan Yeşilgöz-Zegerius (Note: In Dutch, the name Dilan Yeşilgöz-Zegerius is pronounced /nl/.
-In isolation, the names are pronounced /nl/ and /nl/.) (born 18 June 1977) is a Dutch politician who has served as Leader of the People's Party for Freedom and Democracy (VVD) since 2023.
+In isolation, the names are pronounced /nl/ and /nl/.) (born 18 June 1977) is a Dutch politician who has served as Deputy Prime Minister of the Netherlands and Minister of Defence since 2026.
+She has been Leader of the People's Party for Freedom and Democracy (VVD) since 2023.
 She also served as Minister of Justice and Security in the fourth Rutte cabinet from 10 January 2022 to 2 July 2024 and previously served as a member of the House of Representatives from 2017 to 2021 and as State Secretary for Economic Affairs and Climate Policy from 2021 until 2022.

 Early life

 Yeşilgöz was born in Ankara, Turkey, on 18 June 1977 and migrated to the Netherlands as a child.
 Her mother is of Turkish origin and her father is Kurdish and originally from Tunceli, Turkey.
 Her mother, Fatma Özgümüş, is the director of the Netherlands Refugee Organization (VON).
 Her father, Yücel Yeşilgöz, is a criminologist and human rights activist.
 Yeşilgöz also has a sister who grew up with her and her mother and father.

 Yeşilgöz's parents were active in the Turkish left and campaigned against the military regime of the National Security Council after it seized power in the 1980 Turkish coup d'état, calling for the restoration of democracy, individual liberties and human rights.
 Yücel Yeşilgöz fled Turkey and sought asylum in the Netherlands in 1981 after the regime persecuted him for his political activities.
 The rest of the family joined Yücel as refugees in 1984 when Dilan was aged 7, after they fled from Turkey through Greece and claimed asylum in the Netherlands to join him there.

 After receiving her secondary education at the Vallei College in Amersfoort between 1991 and 1997, Yeşilgöz studied social and cultural sciences at the Vrije Universiteit Amsterdam, where she obtained a master's degree in culture, organisation and management in 2003.